What is PSQM?

 - science learning

-- wider opportunities in science.
+- wider opportunities

 To achieve a Primary Science Quality Mark, schools submit evidence of the impact of a range of activities required to meet one of three sets of PSQM criteria that define the aims: